-- How can we combine the goals of strict and nonstrict types? - Can we have strict and non-strict mode infer the same types, only with different flagging?
+- How much feedback can we offer for a nonstrict script that is importing strict-mode code? - In strict mode, how do we talk about values and types that are drawn from nonstrict code? - How can we combine the goals of strict and nonstrict types? - Can we have strict and non-strict mode infer the same types, only with different flagging?